 The combination of these three physical faculties – the physical faculty for sentience, the physical faculty for self-awareness, and the physical faculty for a mind – is called the “internal agent” (nang-du byed-pa, Skt. anta:karana).

-In contrast to the internal agent of actions, the person or soul is passive consciousness.
+In contrast to the internal agent of actions, the individual being or soul is passive consciousness.
 Although it is neither the experiencer of the mental representations of objects nor the agent of actions in response to them, it is the consciousness that experiences karmic results through a purely physical faculty for a mind that in and of itself lacks consciousness.
-A person or soul, then, is like a transcendental self.
+An individual being or soul, then, is like a transcendental self.

-The person or soul, however, is not what goes from lifetime to lifetime, since a person can neither change nor do anything.
+The individual being or soul, however, is not what goes from lifetime to lifetime, since a being can neither change nor do anything.
 What does pass from one lifetime to the next is the subtle body (Skt. lingasharira).
 The subtle body is the combination of:

 - An individual physical faculty for sentience